Tundra

 In physical geography, a tundra (/ˈtʌndrə, ˈtʊn-/) is a type of biome where tree growth is hindered by frigid temperatures and short growing seasons.
 There are three regions and associated types of tundra: Arctic, Alpine, and Antarctic.

 Tundra vegetation is composed of dwarf shrubs, sedges, grasses, mosses, and lichens.
 Scattered trees grow in some tundra regions.
 The ecotone (or ecological boundary region) between the tundra and the forest is known as the tree line or timberline.
 The tundra soil is rich in nitrogen and phosphorus.
 The soil also contains large amounts of biomass and decomposed biomass that has been stored as methane and carbon dioxide in the permafrost, making the tundra soil a carbon sink.
 As global warming heats the ecosystem and causes soil thawing, the permafrost carbon cycle accelerates and releases much of these soil-contained greenhouse gases into the atmosphere, creating a feedback cycle that contributes to climate change.

 Etymology

-The word comes from the Russian “ту́ндра” (tundra).
+The word comes from the Russian "ту́ндра" (tundra).
 The first use of tundra in English was in 1824, spelled "toundra", possibly indicating borrowing from French.
-The origin of the Russian word is uncertain: some sources attribute the origin to "tunturia", Finnish for "treeless plain".
-Other sources say it originated from Sámi languages as "tundar", meaning "elevated wasteland" or "marshy plain", from the 16th century.
+The origin of the Russian word is uncertain: it may be a borrowing of the word "тундар" (tundar) the Sámi language family word for "fell", "elevated wasteland" or "marshy plain", from the 16th century.

+Some sources attribute the origin to Finnish tunturi for "treeless plain"..